ainchu18/jk_clothing/README.md

 * Initially, when going to product details if the item has sizes, there will be an option to select the specific size you want, but recently when I was doing the readme, I noticed that its not showing anymore.
 At the moment, I tried fixing it, but to no avail.
 I will try and fix this in the future but for now, I have no time to do so.

 ---
+## Depolyment<a name=deployment></a>
+### The website was deployed using Heroku by following these steps:

+1. Use the "pip3 freeze > requirements.txt" command in the terminal to save any libraries that need to be installed in the file.
+2. Login or create a Heroku account
+3. Click the "new" button in the upper right corner and select "create new app".
+4. Choose an app name and your region and click "Create app".
+5. Go to the "settings" tab, add the python build pack and then the node.js build pack and add all the variables needed for the site.
+6. Go to the "deploy" tab and pick GitHub as a deployment method.
+7. Search for a repository to connect to
+8. Click enable automatic deploys and then deploy branch
+9. Wait for the app to build and then click on the "View" link.

+### You can fork the repository by following these steps:

+1. Go to the GitHub repository.
+2. Click on the Fork button in the upper right-hand corner.

+### You can clone the repository by following these steps:

+1. Go to the GitHub repository
+2. Locate the Code button above the list of files and click it
+3. Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard.
+4. Open Git Bash
+5. Change the current working directory to the one where you want the cloned directory.
+6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+7. Press Enter to create your local clone.

+---
+## Credits<a name=credits></a>
+* Making this app was inspired by the Boutique Ado project provided by the Code institute.
+### Code
+* The codes were based and modified from the Boutique Ado project of the Code institute.
+* Django documentations
+* Stripe documentations
+### Images
+* The images used in this site was from the Boutique Ado project by the Code institute and unsplash.com for the photos for the home page.
+### Overall UI
+* This was inspired by the carousel template in bootstrap with some modifications.

+---
+## Acknoledgements<a name=acknowledgement></a>
+### I would like to take this opportunity to thank:
+* Code institute for the tutorial on how python works.
+* Google
+* Youtube
+* Lastly, I would like to thank JK, you know who you are.
+Thanks for the advice, for cheering me up when I'm stressed out and thank you for your belief in me that I can do this course and succeed.